 An executive MBA may be right for you if:

 This iteration of the MBA is explicitly tailored for mid-career professionals who want to continue working while pursuing their degrees.
 Executive MBA students also immediately apply the lessons of the classroom in the boardroom.
 They may be looking to switch industries or to transition from manager to entrepreneur.
 A demanding family life may also make it impossible to take advantage of the extracurricular activities available to traditional full-time MBA students, making an EMBA more desirable.

 Students in an EMBA program must have the support of their employers.
 This format requires some time out of the office for week-long residencies or classes held on alternate Fridays.
 Historically, companies sponsored 100 percent of their employees’ studies.
 However, these days, only about a quarter of students receive full tuition reimbursement.
 The Wharton EMBA program states 70% of students receive full or partial financial support.

 Many schools won’t state the actual number of required years of work experience.
 However, the expectation hovers around ten years.
 Participants are typically in their late 30s.
 Executive MBA applicants must show prior management responsibility and a record of significant achievements.
 This wealth of professional experience is what ultimately enriches the learning environment in the classroom.

 An online MBA may be right for you if:

 Some MBA aspirants are either unwilling or unable to leave their job and family to pursue a full-time, two-year degree.
 In that case, a program that you can complete from the comfort of your own home could be the ideal solution.
 The online MBA delivery option is even more appealing given that the caliber of such programs has improved dramatically in the past five years.

-The pandemic has taught us all that we can navigate much of the global business environment remotely.
+The pandemic taught us all that we can navigate much of the global business environment remotely.
 An online MBA format maximizes these technologies and perhaps better prepares tomorrow’s business leaders to navigate the dominant communication methods.